devfile/devfile-web/libs/docs/src/docs/no-version/creating-a-devfile-stack.md

 1. Create a fork of the [devfile-registry repo](https://github.com/devfile/registry), clone your fork locally and go to its directory.

-2. Create a stack folder with a name that matches the stack name.
+2. Within the stacks directory `registry/stacks/`, create a stack folder with a name that matches the stack name.
 For example, `tutorial-stack/`.

 3. Create version directories for storing different stack versions.